-Another key factor to consider would be the age and size of the goat.
-What about how much do baby goats cost?
-The answer to this question will vastly differ.
+In short, the answer to this question will vastly differ.
 With all this in mind, let’s take a quick look at some goat prices and the factors that affect them.

 How Much Does a Goat Cost?

 The simple answer is, It depends.
-However, you can find a goat for as little as $20 or as much as $1,000 or more.
+You can find a goat for as little as $20 or as much as $1,000 or more.
 The most expensive goat to have ever been sold is known as Marrakesh in Australia.
 It fetched an astounding $21,000, and the buyer described it as a very stylish buck.

 As you can see, the prices vary wildly, and it almost always comes down to an agreement between the buyer and the seller.
 That being said, let’s take a look at some approximations so that you have a rough idea of how much you can expect to spend on each goat if you intend to start raising goats.